YesItsVikram/assignment/design-choices.md

 I am using Angular for client

-The client code is NOT COMPLETE, I did not had much time left for frontend.
+THE CLIENT CODE IS NOT COMPLETE, I did not had much time left for frontend.

-On frontend, I just implemented the server APIs in their service classes.
+On frontend, I just implemented the server APIs in their service classes and added 2 components, 1 for listing items and 1 for listing containers;

+You can not create a category or container or item on frontend The root container's info is also not shown.
+There is a lot left on frontend.

+However, Backend APIs are working and you can use the cURL commands to check the flow.

 `custom_modules`